stefdev49/Marlin/README.md

 # Marlin 3D Printer Firmware
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />

+## Discoeasy200
+This branch is a 'forward port' of all Dagoma updates to 1.1.0-RC6 for Discoeasy200 to the 1.1.x branch.
+The changes backlog in `Marlin/Marlin/notes` is the diff between stock RC6 and updated dagoma version.
+Then each hunk is copied in the 1.1.x branch files.
+The goal is to make a Discoeasy200 work with the benefit of bilinear bed leveling.
+This is a *WIP*.

 ## Marlin 1.1

 Marlin 1.1 represents an evolutionary leap over Marlin 1.0.2.
 It is the result of over two years of effort by several volunteers around the world who have paid meticulous and sometimes obsessive attention to every detail.
 For this release we focused on code quality, performance, stability, and overall user experience.
 Several new features have also been added, many of which require no extra hardware.